Kenivia/pysync/README.md

 MAKE A BACKUP OF YOUR GOOGLE DRIVE FOLDER BEFORE YOU RUN THIS!
 - `python3 ./pysync-master/pysync`

-You'll(hopefully) be prompted by a google page asking for permission to your google files
+You will be prompted by a google page asking for permission to your google files

 ## Current features

-- Compares the remote google drive with the local drive
+- Detect differences quickly, depending mostly on the size of the google drive and the disk read speed
 - The user can then choose whether to push or pull which files to push/pull(upload/download)
 - Applies the chosen operations
 - For Google Docs, Google Sheets and Google Slides files, download an executable text file that links to the file
 - Ext3/4 don't allow folders and files with the same name but it's fine on Google drive.
 This is checked and prevented by the script.
 You can avoid this problem with Capitalizations.
+- Keeps track of how long each stage of the program took

 ## Known issues/plans